 - Quit or prevent smoking

 Regular exercise for older adults can mean anything from daily to semi-daily walks to swimming or social exercise classes.
 Moderate physical activity each day can do wonders to helping create optimal cognitive function at any age.
-By working to maintain a nutritious and wholesome diet, many of the other goals on the list, such as weight, cholesterol, blood sugar, and blood pressure, will also be more easily managed.
+By working to maintain a nutritious and wholesome diet, many of the other goals on the list, such as weight, cholesterol, and blood pressure, will also be more easily managed.
 Making sure you have regular doctor’s visits to check on these vital signs is also a critical part of following these aims.

 Keep Up Mental Activity